 World Capital of Time Policies

-The World Capital of Time Policies is the award intended to generate more awareness and to provide more visibility to time polices and their positive impacts on society, organisations, and the planet.
-It is granted by the Local and Regional Governments Time Network with a duration of one year, and it must be approved by its General Assembly after presenting an action plan for the upcoming term.
+The World Capital of Time Policies award aims to generate greater awareness and provide visibility to time policies and their positive impacts on society, organisations, and the planet.
+Granted by the Local and Regional Governments Time Network for a one-year duration, the title is approved by its General Assembly after the host city presents a comprehensive action plan.

 World Capital of Time Policies 2022 - Barcelona

-The city of Barcelona was awarded the first World Capital in 2022.
-In order to enhance its promotion of time policies, Barcelona’s World Capital pursued the following objectives:
+Barcelona was the first city to be awarded the World Capital in 2022.
+To effectively champion the promotion of time policies, the city focused on several key objectives:

 World Capital of Time Policies 2023 - Bolzano